das-amlan/Predicting-Healthcare-Costs-with-Explainable-AI-Uncovering-the-Drivers-of-Insurance-Costs/README.md

 3. **Model Training and Evaluation**
    - Split the dataset into training and testing sets.
-   - Trained multiple regression models, including Linear Regression and Random Forest Regressor.
+   - Trained multiple regression models, including Linear Regression and Random Forest regression.
    - Evaluated the models using mean squared error (MSE) and R-squared (R²) metrics.
    - Performed hyperparameter tuning using GridSearchCV to optimize the model performance.